Trams in Sydney: Legislation

-Saywell's Tramway Act Amendment Act (1887): "An Act to amend 'Saywell's Tramway Act of 1884'.
-[28 April 1887.]"
-Confirmed the existing loop at Rockdale Station and allowed up to two further loops to be built.
+Saywell's Tramway Act Amendment Act 1887: "An Act to amend Saywell's Tramway Act of 1884.
+[28 April 1887]" Confirmed the existing loop at Rockdale station and allowed up to two further loops to be built.

 Willoughby and Gordon Tramway Act of 1887:"An Act to authorize the construction and maintenance of a Tramway from the terminal point of the Saint Leonards Cable Tramway Saint Leonards to Forest Reserve No. 97 parish of Gordon.
-[13th July, 1887.]"
-Authorized a private tramway via Miller Street, Palmer Street and Bellevue Street, Cammeray then through private land and across Long Gully, i.e., what became the Northbridge line.
-The Schedule to the Act describes the route proposed to take the line from Long Gully to East Willoughby.
+[13 July 1887]" Authorised a private tramway via Miller Street, Palmer Street and Bellevue Street, Cammeray then through private land and across Long Gully, i.e., what became the Northbridge line.
+The schedule to the act describes the route proposed to take the line from Long Gully to East Willoughby.

 Government Railways Act of 1888 No 9a: "An Act to make better provision for the management of the Government Railways and Tramways of New South Wales and for other purposes connected therewith.
-[17th May, 1888.]" – replaced the Commissioner for Railways (who also controlled tramways) by three Commissioners, and allowed for a separate railway and tramway construction authority.
+[17 May 1888]" – replaced the Commissioner for Railways (who also controlled tramways) by three commissioners, and allowed for a separate railway and tramway construction authority.

 Public Works Act of 1888 No 11a: "An Act to provide for the constitution of an Authority to investigate and report upon proposals for Public Works and the carrying out thereof when authorized by Parliament, to make better provision for the acquisition of land for carrying out such Works, and for other purposes in connection therewith.
-[6th June, 1888.]" – established the Parliamentary Standing Committee on Public Works, to consider and report upon all non-military public works the estimated cost of completing which exceeds twenty thousand pounds.
-If approved by the committee, an Act of Parliament had to be passed to authorise the work.
-Works costing up to 20,000 pounds could be approved by the Governor, i.e. effectively by the Minister.
+[6 June 1888.]" – established the Parliamentary Standing Committee on Public Works, to consider and report upon all non-military public works the estimated cost of completing which exceeds twenty thousand pounds.
+If approved by the committee, an act of Parliament had to be passed to authorise the work.
+Works costing up to 20,000 pounds could be approved by the governor, i.e. effectively by the minister.

 North Shore, Manly, and Pittwater Tramway and Railway Act of 1888: "An Act to authorize the construction of a Tramway from the northern terminus of the North Shore Cable Tramway to the Spit at Middle Harbour, and from the Spit aforesaid to Manly Village, and a Light Rail way thence to Pittwater, Broken Bay.
-[10th January, 1889.]" – authorised a private tramway from the end of the Milsons Point to Ridge Street cable tramway to Manly, and a light railway from Manly to Pittwater.
+[10 January 1889]" – authorised a private tramway from the end of the Milsons Point to Ridge Street cable tramway to Manly, and a light railway from Manly to Pittwater.